 Behind a seemingly simple video, is a lot of hard work.
 Three main stages are involved in corporate videography production — pre-production, production and post-production.
+However, a professional video production workflow is more than just these 3 simplified steps.

 Script writing, location scouting and casting are a few of the things you might have already expected on this list.
 However, you should also think about your target audience, budget and main message.